Share your Open Learning Story with us

 Learning outcomes

-• Apply the income tax provisions for the determination of gains and losses on the disposition of capital assets.
+• Determine the gains and losses realized on the disposition of capital assets.

-• Evaluate the various deferred income plans available to Canadians and how these plans can be used for retirement, education or general wealth building purposes.
+• Evaluate the deferred income plans available to Canadians to fund their education and retirement or for general wealth accumulation.

-• Calculate the net income, taxable income and taxes payable for a corporate entity.
+• Calculate the net income, taxable income, and taxes payable of a corporation.

-• Demonstrate how corporate entities are taxed on their investment income.
+• Demonstrate how corporate investment income is taxed.

-• Interpret the technical corporate taxation issues involving the acquisition of control, association rules, investment tax credits, paid-up-capital and distribution of corporate surpluses.
+• Analyze corporate taxation issues involving the acquisition of control, association rules, investment tax credits, paid-up capital, and distribution of corporate surpluses.

-• Explain how a corporation can be used to reduce taxes, defer taxes, and facilitate income splitting.
+• Explain how a corporation is used to reduce taxes, defer taxes, and facilitate income splitting.

-• Quantify the income of a partnership for tax purposes and allocate this income to partners.
+• Compute a partnership’s income for tax purposes, and allocate this income to its partners.

-• Explain the taxation of the different types of trusts and how they can be successfully used for estate planning purposes.
+• Explain how different types of trusts are taxed and how they are used for estate planning.

-• Identify the major provisions of Section 85 rollovers under the Canadian Income Tax Act and other rollover provisions affecting corporations, partnerships and trusts.
+• Identify the major provisions of Section 85 rollovers and other rollover provisions affecting corporations, partnerships, and trusts

 Course topics